King's College, Lagos: Campuses

-Due to population constraints, the school was divided into two campuses, with the senior school moving into the premises of the former Federal School for Arts and Sciences (F.S.A.S) on Victoria Island.
-(The school administration was still under the control of one principal and ultimately under the control of the Federal Ministry of Education.)
-This meant that the senior classes of the school (classes 1–3) were now in the Victoria Island "Annex," as that campus came to be known.
+Due to population constraints, the school was divided into two campuses, with the junior school moving into the premises of the former Federal School for Arts and Sciences (F.S.A.S) on Victoria Island.
+(The school administration was still under the control of one principal and ultimately under the control of the Federal Ministry of Education).
+This meant that the junior classes of the school (classes 1–3) were now in the Victoria Island "Annex," as that campus came to be known.

-Presently, King's College, Lagos has a junior school.
-The seniors are now split as follows: SS1 to SS3 boys are found in the Main Camp (Tafawa Balewa Square), while JSS1 to JSS2 boys are found in the annex campus (Victoria Island).
+Presently, King's College, Lagos has a senior school.
+The seniors are now split as follows: SS1 to SS3 boys are found in the Main Camp (Tafawa Balewa Square), while JSS1 to JSS3 boys are found in the annex campus (Victoria Island).
 The former PKC, Otunba 'Dele Olapeju, assumed office in January, 2010 and bowed out of service in November, 2015.
 He moved the senior students from the annex to the main campus.
 Today, King's College is wearing a new look.
 He has erected a number of structures both at the main campus and at the annex campus.
 The students' results are now online, with parents and guardians being able to follow up on their children/wards' academic and extra-curricular activities using the students' log-in details which have been given to them.

-Prefects

-As of the 2014–2015 session, King's College Lagos had 45 prefect positions.

-Education and social life of student

-King's College Lagos has proved its educational quality for centuries and has passed the test of time.
-Unproven information reports that King's College Lagos performed at a 90% success rate in May/June 2015 WASSCE.
-Socially, KC proves to be one of the best, as yearly activities such as the inter-house sports competition, the annual bi-lateral games with Achimota School Ghana, and the King's College/Queen's College Graduation ball for outgoing SS3 students have become prominent social events in King's College.

-The annual KIGS cup is an important sporting event.
-It is an elite quadrangular cricket tournament with four schools participating - King's College, Igbobi College, Government College Ibadan and St. Gregory's College.

-The annual Ikoyi Run is also one of King's College's major sporting event.
-Ikoyi Run is a marathon with the four houses competing.

-There is also an annual inter-house athletics competition with the four houses competing.

 Uniform

-The school uniform consists of a white shirt (long-sleeved for those in the senior school and short-sleeved for those in the junior school), a school tie and/or a school badge, white trousers, black belt, socks and black laced shoes and a blue blazer.
-The wearing of the blazer became compulsory under Principal Mr. S. M. Onoja.
+The school uniform consists of a white shirt (long-sleeved for senior school pupils and short-sleeved for junior), a school tie or badge, white trousers, and a blue blazer.

 Principals

-The first principal of the school was a Sir Lomax, while the first African principal was Rex Akpofure.
+The first principal of the school was a Mr Lomax, while the first African principal was Rex Akpofure.
 The current principal of the school is Ali Andrew Agada.
 Some other principals were: